Can You Eat Tiramisu While Pregnant?

 Each of these ingredients matters during pregnancy, and some are riskier than others.

-Why Tiramisu Matters During Pregnancy
+Why Tiramisu Can Be Risky in Pregnancy

 Raw or Lightly Cooked Eggs